:: Rafferty Lab ::

 community ecology of plants and pollinators in a changing climate

-We use experimental manipulations, long-term and historical data, and observations of natural variation to investigate the effects of climate change-induced temporal and spatial shifts on species interactions.
-In particular, we study how shifts in phenology and distribution affect plants, pollinators, and their interactions.
+We use experimental manipulations, long-term and historical data, and observations of natural variation to investigate the effects of climate change on species interactions.
+In particular, we study how environmental variation and climate change-induced shifts in phenology (the timing of life history events) affect plants, pollinators, and their interactions.